-The Alcohol & Drug Education Program through the Student Development & Counseling Center incorporates education, assessment, and intervention in hopes of reducing the negative consequences associated with substance abuse that some students may experience.
 WPI supports, promotes, respects and expects adherence to federal and state laws regarding alcohol and drugs.
-The WPI community is composed of students, their families, faculty, staff and alumni.
-The entire community must assume responsibility for providing a climate that respects personal rights as well as federal and state laws, promotes safety, and that models appropriate behavior as defined by the Alcohol and Other Drug Policy.
+The entire WPI community (faculty, staff, students and alumni) must assume responsibility for providing a climate that respects personal rights, federal and state laws, promotes safety, and models appropriate and acceptable behavior.

-- Kegs, beer balls, bulk containers, or any other common sources of alcohol are not permitted on WPI-owned, operated, or affiliated property at any time.
+- Kegs, bulk containers, or any other common sources of alcohol are not permitted on WPI-owned, operated, or affiliated property at any time.

-- Students may not engage in offensive or destructive behavior while under the influence of alcohol or drugs.
+- Dangerous and/or binge drinking, or exhibiting offensive or disruptive behavior while under the influence of alcohol is prohibited.

 - Students may not possess, use, or distribute illicit drugs or possess drug-related paraphernalia.

-- It is a criminal offense, punishable by up to a year in jail and $2,000 fine, for any person to furnish any alcoholic beverage to a person under 21 years of age.
-“Furnish” means to knowingly or intentionally supply, give or provide to, or allow a person under 21 years of age to possess alcoholic beverages on premises or property owned or controlled by the person charged.
+- Students may not furnish alcohol to anyone under 21 years of age.
+Furnish means to knowingly or intentionally supply, give or provide to, or allow a person under 21 years of age to possess alcoholic beverages on premises or property owned or controlled by the person or organization charged.

-Student members of the WPI community who are in violation of this policy are subject to local, state, and federal law as well as disciplinary adjudication under the WPI Code of Conduct, the WPI Residence Hall Policy, and/or the WPI Greek system policy.
-The various sanctions outlined in the WPI Code of Conduct are applicable to students found responsible for violating WPI’s Alcohol and Other Drug Policy.
+Student members of the WPI community who are in violation of this policy are subject to local, state, and federal law as well as disciplinary adjudication under the Code of Conduct, and/or WPI Fraternity and Sorority Community Policies.
+The various sanctions outlined in the Code of Conduct are applicable to students found responsible for violating the Policy on Illegal Drugs and Alcohol.

 Alcohol and Drug Education

 Education and counseling services are available to all members of the WPI community.
 Students, faculty, and staff are encouraged to refer persons troubled by alcohol and/or drug use to the WPI Student Development and Counseling Center or to one of the various community support services available in or around Worcester.
-Campus and community resources are located at the Student Development and Counseling Center (SDCC).
+Campus and community resources are located at https://www.wpi.edu/student-experience/health-counseling/counseling-services

 Campus Support Services